Nick J. Shelton Mayor

 I am proud to be your council person.
 I've worked as a public servant on and off since 1972 at both the state and local levels.
 I look forward to working with the Niles City Council to help make Niles the best little city in Berrien County.
 I promise to always keep the welfare of our citizens at the forefront of all decisions that we make so that Niles can remain the beautiful city that it is and to ensure that we provide good housing and a good quality of life for all of our citizens.

-Jessica Nelson, 4th Ward
+Michael Thompson, 4th Ward